jobjose/NPS_Labs_jobjose/README.md

 # NPS_Labs_jobjose
-This is all about me going through the (NPS Labtainer) [https://nps.edu/web/c3o/labtainer-lab-summary1] and journaling it.
+This is all about me going through the <a href="https://nps.edu/web/c3o/labtainer-lab-summary1">NPS Labtainer</a> and journaling it.